Data-Mechanics/course-2019-spr-proj/smithnj/README.md

 ### Would a zone based system for the 'L' benefit Chicago?
 *Two smaller questions to answer:*
-1. *What would the zones look like?* Using the k-means algorithm, zones will be created with a varying number of clusters, taking into account the popularity, community hardship, and community taxi demand for each station.
+1. *What would the zones look like?* Using the k-means algorithm, zones will be created with a varying number of clusters, taking into account the station popularity, community hardship, and area taxi demand.
 Each cluster will represent a zone, with all stations in it now residing in that zone.

 2. *Do these three metrics obtained show insight into Chicago Transit?* Statistical analysis will be done observing correlation between the three tracked metrics.

-3. **Not answered in Project 2 but will be explored.** Whether lowering their fare (while increasing other zone fares) will produce a similar amount of revenue.
+3. **Not answered in Project 2 but will be explored later on.** Whether lowering certain fares while increasing other zone fares will produce a similar amount of revenue.
 ---
-# Insights
+Insights:
-1. Woah
+See generated images for k-means grouping and print statements for correlation coefficients.
 ---
 ## Scripts
 | Name                     | Purpose                                                                    | Datasets Used                                                  |